-During the inspection we reviewed feedback from 19 patients, spoke with one dentist, one dental nurse, one receptionist and the practice manager.
+During the inspection we reviewed feedback from nine patients, spoke with the dentist, the dental nurse, two receptionists and the practice administrator.
 To assess the quality of care provided we looked at practice policies and protocols and other records relating to the management of the service.